hipe/tmx/lib/skylab/headless/doc/issues/089-the-CLI-client-narrative.md

 #bundle-as-method-definition-macros -- because that is the most specific
-thing of all in all of this (besides whatever the human client writes in the client class). because we know that the outstream has added a 'method_added' listener, we turn the DSL off when our method macro adds methods (which in theory shouldn't be necessary but feels nicer).
+thing of all in all of this (besides whatever the human client writes in the client class). because we know that the outstream has added a `method_added` listener, we turn the DSL off when our method macro adds methods (which in theory shouldn't be necessary but feels nicer).

-this is a concern that is relevant to everywhere that we employ bundles after employing a DSL that uses a 'method_added' hook.
+this is a concern that is relevant to everywhere that we employ bundles after employing a DSL that uses a `method_added` hook.